daniele-athome/hass-config/README.md

 # My Home Assistant configuration

-> I'm preparing my setup for the world to see.
-Stay tuned.

 This is a mirror of my home automation configuration for Home Assistant.
 It's been stripped down of some templates for speech and notifications.